offthewall123/OAP/oap-cache/oap/docs/Using-Plasma-As-Cache.md

     2. plasma-store-server: executable file, plasma cache service.
     3. arrow-plasma-0.17.0.jar: will be used when compile oap and spark runtime also need it.

-    i and ii will provided as rpm package, these can be download on link xxx, or try `yum install intel-arrow-0.17.0`
+    1 and 2 will be provided as rpm package, we provide fedora 29 and Cent OS 7.6 rpm package, you can download it on release page.
-    And iii will be provided in maven central repo, you need add xxx config
+    3 will be provided in maven central repo, you can also get it on release page.
+You need to download it and copy to `$SPARK_HOME/jars` dir.
-    //TODO: binary package, multi os/distribution support? update this jar to maven central repository.
-Maybe need a rename?

 ### build Plasma related files manually
-1. so file and binary file
+#### so file and binary file
   clone code from Intel-arrow repo and run following commands, this will install libplasma.so, libarrow.so, libplasma_jni.so and plasma-store-server to your system path(/usr/lib64 by default).
 And if you are using spark in a cluster environment, you can copy these files to all nodes in your cluster if os or distribution are same, otherwise, you need compile it on each node.

 ```